quantwothree/dip-pin-prj-adv-ocrroo-2025-s2/preliminary/performance_tasks.md

 > name of the python library: tesserocr
 > how long ago was a commit made to the library: 3 weeks, on Oct 10th 2025
 > does it have external dependencies: according to its readme file, it requires libtesseract (>=3.04) and libleptonica (>=1.71)
-> how does it suite the project requirements:
+> how does it suite the project requirements: tesserocr is suitable for this project because it does not require a tesseract executable like
+> pytesseract, we don't need to do OCR on PDFs like tesseract-ocr-wrapper does.
+And we don't need to work with large datasets either,
+> so image2text is overkill.

 4. Use UV to add the dependency to your project and your `pyproject.toml`